techidaily/site-facebook/source/_posts/bury-your-photos-deep-in-private-settings.md

  You can change the privacy of an entire album on Facebook to save time, rather than needing to make photos private one by one.

  However, you should remember that you can only edit the audience of your photos—not pictures that your friends uploaded.
-For the latter, you can[untag yourself from a Facebook photo](https://www.makeuseof.com/how-to-untag-yourself-on-facebook/) or ask your friend to delete it.
+For the latter, you can [untag yourself from a Facebook photo](https://www.makeuseof.com/how-to-untag-yourself-on-facebook/) or ask your friend to delete it.

  To make a photo album private on Facebook's Android or iOS app, follow these steps: